pr01og/upwork_test_answers/swift_test.md

 * <if string {…}>
 * <if string as String {…}>
 * <if let string {…}>

-23. What attribute can be used to allow a protocol to contain optional functions and to be used in ObjC?
-Answers:
-* objective_bridge
-* ObjC
-* _objc
-* @objc

 24. Choose the answer that declares an optional closure.
 Answers: